Philliec459/Open-Source-Petrophysics/README.md

 	./apps/merge_gui/ui_panels/plots_panel.py

+---
+---
-## This is a final version of our GUI development:
+## This is the latest version of our GUI development:
 [
 ![depth-shift](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/Bakken_Merged_las_sent_to_GitHub/PetroSuite10.gif)

+Use this command in a text window to launch the program:

 		python -m apps.merge_gui.main

-and code can be found at this link as a zip file:
+and code can be found at the following link as a zip file:

 https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/Bakken_Merged_las_sent_to_GitHub/petro_suite_merge_Geolog2_GitHub_Statoil.zip
 ---